klebs6/klebs-general/random-constructible/README.md

 ## Features

-- **RandomConstructible Trait**: A trait that provides methods to generate random instances.
+- **RandConstruct Trait**: A trait that provides methods to generate random instances.
-- **RandomConstructibleEnum Trait**: Extends `RandomConstructible` for enums, allowing for default weights and custom probability maps.
+- **RandConstructEnum Trait**: Extends `RandConstruct` for enums, allowing for default weights and custom probability maps.
-- **RandomConstructibleProbabilityMapProvider Trait**: Allows for custom probability maps to be provided.
+- **RandConstructProbabilityMapProvider Trait**: Allows for custom probability maps to be provided.
 - **Macro for Probability Map Providers**: A convenient macro to define custom probability map providers.
-- **Support for Custom Environments**: Use `RandomConstructibleEnvironment` to define environments with specific probability maps.
+- **Support for Custom Environments**: Use `RandConstructEnvironment` to define environments with specific probability maps.

 ## Getting Started